Dance in Thailand: Cambodia

 The Asia Society provides an explanation for the illustration: "At a court modeled on Bangkok's, Norodom I, great-grandfather of Sihanouk, greeted French visitors in 1866 with Thai dancers."

-Saweewath Pramoj, a Siamese princess who brought the Siamese Royal Troupe to Cambodia in the 19th century.
+Louis Delaporte, the author of this sketch who witnessed the performance in the newly built Phnom Penh ram rong, never refers to the dancers as “Siamese” either in the caption or at any other point, ever.

-Ampha's Siamese Royal Troupe, which was brought to Cambodia by Saweewath Pramoj after she fled to Cambodia due to the conflict between the Siamese Grand Palace and Front Palace during the reign of King Rama V.
+Ampha's Siamese Royal Troupe, which by one account was brought to Cambodia by Saweewath Pramoj after she fled to Cambodia due to the conflict between the Siamese Grand Palace and Front Palace during the reign of King Rama V. There are no Cambodian sources that corroborate this claim.

 The earliest mention of Cambodian classical dance appeared in the 7th century CE in a Sanskrit inscription.
-After the Siamese herded thousands of people from Angkor to the Ayutthaya Kingdom in 1421, it resulted in a cultural fusion between these two kingdoms.
-It's believed by modern Thais that the Cambodian Royal Ballet is derived Thai ballet, whereas Cambodians believe the Cambodian ballet is derived from Angkorean dance as it was prior to the Siamese carrying the dancers off to Ayutthaya.
-Khmer court dance reached Ayutthaya in the 1400s and then a modified version returned to Cambodia in the 19th century.
+Maurel, a French historian explains a process of cultural influence of the Siamese nirat (poetry) between Cambodia and Siam as follows: "From the close of the eighteenth century and through the nineteenth century, a number of Khmer pages, classical women dancers, and musicians studied with Thai ajarn (masters or teachers) in Cambodia.
+The presence of this Thai elite in Cambodia contributed to the development of strong Thai cultural influence among the Khmer upper classes.
+Moreover, some members of the Khmer royal family went to the Thai court and developed close relations with well-educated Thai nobility, as well as several court poets.
+Such cultural links were so powerful that, in some fields, one might use the term 'Siamization' in referring to the processes of cultural absorption at the Khmer court at that time.
+And it is in this context that one can view the expansion of the Thai nirat into Cambodia.."
+During King Norodom’s time, the Khmer royal court would only stage dramatic performances in Thai (language).
+Later, in Sisowath peroid, plays were performed in both Thai and Khmer languages.
+Both Lakorn Nok and Lakorn Nai, especially Siamese-court plays plays from Inoa to Phra Apai Manee, were performed in the Cambodian Capital.

 Meanwhile, after the second fall of Ayutthaya in the Burmese–Siamese War (1765–1767), most of the royal court dances of the Ayutthaya period were completely lost.
 From the Thonburi and Rattanakosin eras, a lot of Siamese verses and dramatic compositions were reproduced and recomposed again in the period of King Taksin and King Rama I.

 In Theatre In Southeast Asia (1967), James R.Brandon, a specialist and professor of Asian Theatre, wrote: